-When rural carriers report receipt of rural route boxholders and duplicate pieces addressed to "Occupant" where street names and house numbers are used, advise the sender of the duplication on PS Form 3577, Correction of Error in Address Because of Postal Service Adjustments.
+When rural carriers report receipt of rural route boxholders and duplicate pieces addressed to "Occupant" where street names and house numbers

 66 Highway Contract Service

 661 Description

 Highway contract route service provides for the transportation of mail between Post Offices or other designated points where mail is received or dispatched.
 Box delivery, collection service, and other mail services are also provided on many routes.
 Every highway contract route carrier must accept any mail matter presented if properly prepaid by stamps, and deliver it for mailing at the next Post Office at which he or she arrives.